 - MEDLINE Comparison Chart

 MEDLINE is a biomedical bibliographic database that was developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM), located at the National Institutes of Health (NIH).
-MEDLINE currently indexes over 50 years of articles from more than 5000 journals.
-It contains citations to over 16 million articles, and is adding new articles at a rate of nearly a million articles a year.
+MEDLINE currently indexes articles from more than 5000 journals.
+It contains citations to over 23 million articles, dating from the late 1940s to the present.
 MEDLINE covers basic biomedical research and the clinical sciences, including nursing, dentistry, veterinary medicine, pharmacy, allied health, and pre-clinical services.
 Some aspects of biology, marine biology, chemistry, biophysics, and plant and animal science are also covered in MEDLINE.
-MEDLINE does not contain any full-text articles, but many of the systems that search MEDLINE include access to full text journals.

 The purpose of MEDLINE In-Process & Other Non-Indexed Citations is to provide quick access to recently published articles before they can be fully indexed and included in MEDLINE.
 Only the citation and abstract, if available, are searchable in MEDLINE In-Process.
 Once subject headings and other relevant data are added, the article's complete record is incorporated into the full MEDLINE database and removed from MEDLINE In-Process.